What Are the Best Ski Runs on Whistler Blackcomb?

 “Raptors Ridge on Blackcomb is my favourite storm-riding location.

 The perfectly spaced trees dot a consistent, perfectly pitched black diamond run to allow for ultimate flow and face shots.”

 “I like the Dave Murray Downhill because the first winter I lived in Whistler, I got to watch Rob Boyd win a World Cup Downhill on it.
 Also, it’s a fast run with great fall line that contains plenty of really nice rollers to launch off.
 Every once in a while the groomers will do the whole thing top to bottom so we can all live our Olympic dreams.
 Plus, it’s named after a Canadian legend.”

 For more ski run intel take a look at these blog posts, which run you down some of the Insider’s favourites in more detail:

-There are many changes at Whistler Blackcomb this season, so it’s worth taking a read of Know Before You Go: Skiing and Snowboarding at Whistler Blackcomb.
-If you need to brush up on your skills to ride some of these suggestions then consider taking a steeps clinic with Extremely Canadian, a Private or Max4 Group Lesson, or check out the North Face Women’s Camp and Showcase Women’s Snowboard Camp, which launch this weekend.
+If you need to brush up on your skills to ride some of these suggestions then consider taking a steeps clinic with Extremely Canadian, a Private or Max4 Group Lesson, or check out the North Face Women’s Camp and Showcase Women’s Snowboard Camps.